-For patients with diabetes in settings where long-term care pharmacy is used to support medication management, administering insulin is a common responsibility of a facility’s nursing staff.
+For patients with diabetes in settings where long-term care pharmacy is used to support medication management, insulin injection is a common responsibility of a facility’s nursing staff.
 Insulin is a critical treatment for these patients, so it’s important that nursing teams stay up to speed on best practices for the insulin injection process – from choosing the best injection site to their care after administration.
 Read on for our quick and easy guide to safely managing the insulin injection process from start to finish.

-Choosing an insulin injection site
+Choosing an insulin injection site for long term care

 Insulin injection sites are not all created equal when it comes to rates of absorption.
 For example, the absorption rate from the abdomen is more predictable and consistent than that of the arms, thighs, or buttocks.
 However, absorption rates can also vary within the same area.
 A few things to keep in mind:

-1. Injecting into the same spot repeatedly may lead to lumps or thickened tissue that can delay insulin absorption or cause discomfort.
+- Injecting into the same spot repeatedly may lead to lumps or thickened tissue that can delay insulin absorption or cause discomfort.
 Make sure to rotate and track injection sites to avoid overusing certain areas.

-2. When injected into fatty tissue rather than muscle or bone, the body absorbs insulin more effectively.
+- When injected into fatty tissue rather than muscle or bone, the body absorbs insulin more effectively.
 Areas of the body with a higher fat concentration, such as the abdomen, buttocks, or thighs, are ideal injection sites, as the body absorbs insulin most effectively in these areas.

-3. Steer clear of areas with prominent bones or scars.
+- Steer clear of areas with prominent bones or scars.

 Safely navigating the insulin administration process